Staninna/slang/README.md

 ## Registers

-The Slang VM has 13 registers, including 8 general-purpose registers (R1-R8) and 5 special-purpose registers (ACC, IP, SP, BP, RA).
+The Slang VM has 11 registers, including 8 general-purpose registers (R1-R8) and 3 special-purpose registers (ACC, IP, SP).
 The special-purpose registers have specific purposes:

 - `ACC`: is the accumulator register, which is used to store the result some operations
 - `IP`: Instruction pointer for storing the address of the next instruction to be executed
 - `SP`: Stack pointer for storing the address of the top of the stack
-- `BP`: Base pointer for storing the address of the base of the stack
-- `RA`: Return address for storing the address of the next instruction to be executed after a subroutine call is returned

 Here's a table of the Slang VM registers: